The Territorialization of the 'Republican Law': Judicial Presence in Seine-Saint-Denis, France

 Through the analysis of semi-structured interviews with local officials, policy documents, newspaper articles, and secondary sources the dissertation argues that the spatial reorganization of the judicial system reflects the state's necessity to be physically present in the everyday lives of the population of social housing estates.
 This physical presence, in turn, allows the French state to re-assert its authority and reclaim its legitimacy in places that continually challenge it.
 Moreover, the objective of the dissertation is to explain why that is so, how it has gone about becoming present, and what that means for the everyday lives of ("immigrant") youth of housing estates.

 The dissertation contributes to state theories in the geographic literature by stressing that present-day state theories tend to accentuate the spatial reorganization of contemporary states according to the demands of capital accumulation.
 However, the dissertation argues that due attention is given to the construction of new penal spaces as these are becoming important sites where states exert their contested authority and expand their geographies of power.
 More specifically, the dissertation contributes to debates on the penal state by focusing attention to the territorialization of the courts rather than the police who have received significant attention in geographic debates.
 In other words, the dissertation seeks to depict the judiciary as a territorial institution, a point seldom highlighted in the social sciences.

 Villanueva, Joaquin, "The Territorialization of the 'Republican Law': Judicial Presence in Seine-Saint-Denis, France" (2013).
-Geography - Dissertations.
+Geography and the Environment - Dissertations.
 79.